-All Title I Schools have a parenting area where parents/family members have access to resources, materials and supplies in order for parents/family members to be able to better help their children be successful.
+All Title I Schools have the resources available to provide a parenting area where parents/family members have access to resources, materials and supplies in order for parents/family members to be able to better help their children be successful.
 GCSS also has a Parent /Teacher Resource Center at the district so any parent of a Title I student has access to additional materials and resources.